-Using Speed Control On Hills
+Using Electronic Speed Control On Hills

-NOTE: The speed control system maintains speed up and down hills.
+NOTE: The Electronic Speed Control system maintains 3 speed up and down hills.
 A slight speed change on moderate hills is normal.

-On steep hills a greater speed loss or gain may occur so 3 it may be preferable to drive without speed control.
+On steep hills a greater speed loss or gain may occur so it may be preferable to drive without Electronic Speed Control.